apache/sedona/docs/tutorial/viz.md

 FROM pixelaggregates
 ```

-This DataFrame will contain a Image type column which has only one image.
+This DataFrame will contain an Image type column which has only one image.

 ### Store the image on disk